guilhermefarto/maze-generator-solver/README.md

 The arguments shoud be:

 `-p PATH, --path PATH` *(optional)*
-* path of the directory that contains the mazes to be generated
+* path of the directory for storing generated mazes

 `-c COUNT, --count COUNT` *(optional)*
 * amount of mazes to be generated